-Collected together in the Hitchhiker Trilogy are the first four titles in Douglas Adams' wildly popular comedy science fiction series.
+DON'T PANIC: collected together in the Hitchhiker's Guide Trilogy are the five titles that comprise Douglas Adams' wildly popular and wholly remarkable comedy science fiction series.

 The Hitchhiker's Guide to the Galaxy

 One Thursday lunchtime the Earth gets unexpectedly demolished to make way for a new hyperspace bypass.
-For Arthur Dent, who has only just had his house demolished that morning, this seems already to be more than he can cope with.
-Sadly, however, the weekend has only just begun, and the Galaxy is a very very very large and startling place.
+For Arthur Dent, who has only just had his house demolished that morning, this seems already to be rather a lot to cope with.
+Sadly, however, the weekend has only just begun.
+The Galaxy may offer a mind-boggling variety of ways to be blown up and/or insulted, but it’s very hard to get a cup of tea.

 The Restaurant at the End of the Universe